miso-lims/miso-lims/docs/_posts/2018-02-16-advanced-search.md

 “has:” can be substituted for “is:”

-Legend: 🔵 fully implemented ; ⚪ partially implemented; see 'Meaning' for details
+Legend: 🔷 fully implemented in all versions; 🔹 only available in Detailed Samples; ⚪ some exceptions: see 'Meaning' for details

 <table>
 <tr>